darkrelics/eidolon-engine/documentation/incremental-design.md

 ## 12. Conclusion

 This technical design implements a sophisticated incremental game system that seamlessly integrates with the existing Eidolon Engine infrastructure.
-The front-loaded processing architecture ensures consistent, predictable gameplay while maintaining cost efficiency and scalability.
+The architecture properly handles four distinct segment types with appropriate processing for each.

 Key architectural decisions:

-- **Front-loaded Processing**: All outcomes calculated at segment start, eliminating runtime delays
+- **Four Segment Types**: Rest (healing), Decision (player choice), Narrative (skill challenges), Combat (battles)
-- **Smart Polling System**: 30-second EventBridge with SSM control, auto-enable/disable
+- **Smart Polling System**: 30-second EventBridge with type-specific handling
-- **Dual History Tables**: Separate story and segment tracking for optimal query patterns
+- **Mechanical Processing**: Narrative/Combat segments processed via SQS and ops_process_segment
-- **MUD Mechanics Integration**: ResolveStaticCheckWithXP and ResolveOpposedCheckWithXP for authentic progression
+- **History API**: New endpoint for clients to retrieve processed results during runtime
-- **Reliable Processing**: SQS queue with stuck segment recovery ensures no lost progress
+- **MUD Mechanics**: Simulated skill checks and combat using established algorithms
-- **Cost Optimization**: ~$235-335/month for 10,000 concurrent users through intelligent resource management
+- **Cost Optimization**: ~$235-335/month for 10,000 concurrent users

-The system successfully balances multiple competing requirements:
+The system successfully implements the incremental game pattern:
-- **Consistency**: Pre-calculated outcomes ensure server authority
+- **Set Actions in Motion**: Players start segments then wait for timers
-- **Responsiveness**: Clients receive full event sequences immediately
+- **Timer-Based Progress**: Segments advance automatically when timers expire
-- **Scalability**: Serverless architecture handles load spikes gracefully
+- **Retrieve Results**: Clients fetch processed results from History API
-- **Reliability**: Multiple recovery mechanisms prevent stuck states
+- **Player Agency**: Decision segments allow choices before timeout
-- **Economy**: Self-managing polling eliminates wasteful idle processing
+- **Mechanical Depth**: Narrative and combat use character skills/attributes

-This design creates an engaging timer-based story system that enriches the Eidolon Engine ecosystem while maintaining the core MUD mechanics that define character progression.
+This design creates an engaging timer-based story system where players can start adventures, make meaningful decisions, and return later to see the results of their character's actions.